This post may contain affiliate links. For more information, read my disclosure policy.

 Ingredients in Birthday Cake Cookies

-• Challenge Unsalted Butter – this is my go-to butter!
-I grew up using Challenge Butter and have used it almost my whole career too.
-I prefer baking with unsalted butter (did you know their unsalted butter was named a favorite by Cooks Illustrated?) but you can use salted, just reduce the salt – see recipe notes.
+- Unsalted Butter – this is my go-to butter!
+I prefer baking with unsalted butter but you can use salted, just reduce the salt – see recipe notes.

-• Baking Powder – This is also a change from my normal recipe, which calls for baking soda and cream of tartar.
-Using the baking powder makes these a little softer so they’re more cake-like.
+- Baking Powder – Using the baking powder makes these a little softer so they’re more cake-like.

 How to make Cake Batter Cookies

-• Decide what color sprinkles you’re using and fold them into the cookie dough.
+- Decide what color sprinkles you’re using and stir them into the cookie dough.

-• You can choose what size cookies you want to make: large ones like the cookie shop using 3 tablespoons of cookie dough or scoop 2 tablespoon balls of dough instead.
+- You can choose what size cookies you want to make: large ones like the cookie shop using 3 tablespoons of cookie dough or scoop 2 tablespoon balls of dough with a cookie scoop instead.
 Place them on a baking sheet.

 Recipe Swaps

-• Only have Challenge Salted Butter?
+- Only have Salted Butter?
 Reduce the added salt to 1/2 teaspoon.

 FAQs